 The word count for original research is 3500–4000 words and up to 5500 words for studies involving meta-analysis.
 Authors are encouraged to employ a standard and concise writing style.
 If you are not a native English speaker, we encourage you to utilize our language editing services-or ask a native English speaking colleague for assistance.

-All manuscript submissions should have the following sections:
+All manuscript submissions can have the following sections:

 The title should not exceed 200 characters and set in title case.
-The title should be concise, specific, and easily comprehensible to readers (even to the layman).
+The title should be concise, specific, and easily comprehensible to readers.

 Published work along with any citable items should be cited in the reference list.
 While we follow very stringent reference formats, authors need not to spend time formatting their reference.
 They can submit the manuscripts formatted in any reference style (style will be formatted once the manuscript is accepted for publication), but it is preferable that they adhere to the journal format.

 Rivera uses AMA style.
 Items are listed numerically in the order they are cited in text.